Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 ```

 ## In-Memory Store
 Uses a `ConcurrentDictionary<string, TenantInfo>` as the underlying store.
 By default the tenant identifier matching is case insensitive.
-This can be overridden by passing false to the constructor's `ignoreCase` paramater.
+This can be overridden by passing false to the constructor's `ignoreCase` parameter.

 If using with `Finbuckle.MultiTenant.AspNetCore`, configure by calling `WithInMemoryStore` after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class.